joanelVR/Bit-Flags/README.md

 # Bit-Flags
 ##### The purpose of this program is to allow the user to have all the behavior that we want for a bit collecting data structure.
 This include functions like set_flag, unset_flag, check_flag, etc. This program was made as an opaque object in order to hide the "guts" of the program from the user.
-As such, an object must be inited (init_default) and destroyed (flag_destroy).
+As such, an object must be initialized (init_default) and destroyed (flag_destroy).
 <a href="http://imgbox.com/QPq8xGCr" target="_blank"><img src="https://8-t.imgbox.com/QPq8xGCr.jpg" alt="image host"/></a>
 # __Getting Started__
 ##### For a copy of this program, please email me at joanel.vasquez1520@gmail.com explaning why you need the program.
 Put the name of the program in the subject and GITHUB.